Our Annual Cancer Survivor Flight Camp will return for it's 9th year July 17-21, 2023!!!

 Every summer, Summit opens its doors and cockpits to 4 young cancer survivors from across the country chosen by Eagle Mount through their Big Sky Kids program for our Annual Cancer Survivor Flight Camp.
-Each of these incredible individuals is a young adult survivor of childhood cancer who gets to live their dream of taking flight and experience the life of a pilot for a week.
+Each of these incredible individuals is a young adult cancer survivor who gets to live their dream of taking flight and experience the life of a pilot for a week.

 Started in 2014, this event is completely donor-funded and is always the best part of our year!